chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

-Filtering Matches: We focus on matches with a Jaro-Winkler score of 0.975 or higher to ensure high confidence.
+- **Filtering Matches**: We focus on matches with a Jaro-Winkler score of 0.975 or higher to ensure high confidence.
-Merging Datasets: The filtered matches are merged with the IPEDS dataset to verify and enhance the match rate.
+- **Merging Datasets**: The filtered matches are merged with the IPEDS dataset to verify and enhance the match rate.

 ## Further Standardizing School Names with LLM